CurtisLane/Dinner-and-a-Movie/README.md

 A site where you can look up a recipe by an ingredient you have at your home (example: Chicken thighs, Potatoes, Carrots) and the top trending movies of the day/week.

 ## Instructions
 * Search for a recipe or ingredient and choose the top trending movies of the day or week and click search.
-This will bring up the top trending movie of the day/week and recipes containing the ingredient you searched
+This will bring up the top trending movies of the day/week and recipes containing the ingredient you searched

 ## Team Members
 ### Julian Villalba